 - A. Perform Initial Treatment / Universal Patient Care Protocol and follow the proper protocol for medical management based on clinical presentation. - 1.
-General impression using Pediatric Assessment Triangle (PAT): Appearance, work of breathing, and circulation of skin. - Hands on physical assessment using Pediatric ABCDE's: Airway, breathing, circulation, disability, and exposure. - 3.
+General impression using Pediatric Assessment Triangle (PAT): Appearance, work of breathing, and circulation of skin. - 2.
+Hands on physical assessment using Pediatric ABCDE's: Airway, breathing, circulation, disability, and exposure. - 3.
 DO NOT use nasal cannula in infants and small children.
 Use blow-by oxygen or mask to keep pulse oximeter at 94 99%. - 4.
-Perform focused history, more detailed physical exam, and ongoing assessment at the appropriate time before or during transport. - B. Provide immediate resuscitation, as needed, and immediately make transport decision. - C. Do Not use a combitube in patients <70 lbs. or <5 feet tall.
+Perform focused history, more detailed physical exam, and ongoing assessment at the appropriate time before or during transport. - B. Provide immediate resuscitation, as needed, and immediately make transport decision.